danlobo1999/csi5180-intent-classification/README.md

 # **CSI 5180 Topics in AI: Virtual Assistants**

 ## **Course Project - Intent Classification**
 This project aims to classify user intents based on given text input.
 It includes various models and approaches to achieve accurate intent classification.
+We extend the paper [An Evaluation Dataset for Intent Classification and Out-of-Scope Prediction](https://aclanthology.org/D19-1131/) and use their dataset [CLINC150](https://github.com/clinc/oos-eval).

 ## **Project Members**
 - [Daniel Lobo](https://github.com/danlobo1999)